Einstein's unsuccessful investigations: Unified field theory

-Einstein spent many years pursuing the unified field theory of physics, and published many papers on the subject spanning from 1918 up until his passing in April of 1955.
-Einstein was never able to prove the unified field theory.
-Theoretical physicists have not yet formulated a widely accepted, consistent theory that combines general relativity and quantum mechanics to form a theory of everything.
+Einstein spent many years pursuing the unified field theory of physics, and published many papers from 1930s up until his passing in April of 1955.
+Einstein was never able to prove the unified field theory, he commented in April 1950 that "all attempts to obtain a deeper knowledge of the foundations of physics seem doomed to me unless the basic concepts are in accordance with general relativity from the beginning".
+Einstein tried several approaches including Kaluza theory and geometric approaches.

+Theoretical physicists have not yet formulated a widely accepted, consistent theory that combines general relativity and the Standard Model to form a theory of everything.
 Trying to combine the graviton with the strong and electroweak interactions leads to fundamental difficulties and the resulting theory is not renormalizable.
 The incompatibility of the two theories remains a key unsolved problems in physics.